-The Ringmark test suite has been developed by Facebook and Bocoup, with a huge debt to prior research from the web community including projects like Modenizr, caniuse, Are We Playing Yet, and the W3C tests.
-All tests have been donated to the Core Mobile Web Platform Community Group.
+The Ringmark test suite was developed by Facebook and Bocoup, with a huge debt to prior research from the web community including projects like Modenizr, caniuse, Are We Playing Yet, and the W3C tests.
+All tests were donated to the Core Mobile Web Platform Community Group.

 We believe that Ringmark is complementary to the existing Open Web test, benchmark and compatibility-table ecosystem.